 “John’s gospel is deep enough for an elephant to swim and shallow enough for a child not to drown.”Augustine

 Over the next who-knows-how-long, I’ll be sharing a field guide of sorts through this incredible book.
 Using various translations, sermons, commentaries, and study techniques, we’re talking about an immersive experience.
-We’ll take our time and get personal as friends on road trips tend to do.
-As chapters are covered, I’ll update this landing page.
+Let’s take our time and get personal as friends on road trips tend to do.
+I’ll update this landing page as we go.
 Here’s what we’re in for:

 Intro: How It Works